hdiethelm/xenomai4-linuxcnc/README.md

 # Xenomai4 Kernel for LinuxCNC

+<strong>Warning:<br>The supplied scripts clean several folders without warning!
+Don't place anything inside this repository which you want to keep!</strong>

 <strong>Work in progress, things might not work or break your system!</strong>

 <strong>Feedback is welcome, create an issue or pull request</strong>